dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Here, a simple and efficient DAG-based BFT<sup>**</sup> Consensus algorithm -- referred to as **Fin** -- is described.
-Fin is quite possibly the simplest way to embed BFT Consensus in a DAG, and still is extremely efficient.
+Fin is quite possibly the simplest way to embed BFT Consensus in a DAG, yet it is extremely efficient.
 It operates in a view-by-view manner that guarantees Consensus progress when the network is stable;
 when the network is stable, it requires only two network latencies to reach consensus on all the transactions that have accumulated in the DAG.